jperk224/jperk224.github.io/readme.md

 ---

 # Jeff Perkinson
-## Self-motivated full stack developer who’s passionate about delivering solutions of pinnacle value and unmatched UX.
+## Self-motivated IT business professional who’s passionate about delivering solutions of pinnacle value and unmatched UX.